compose-spec/compose-spec/14-include.md

        - ./commons-override.yaml
 ```

-#### project_directory
+#### `project_directory`
-`project_directory` defines base path to resolve relative paths set in compose file.
+`project_directory` defines a base path to resolve relative paths set in the Compose file.
 It defaults to
-the directory of the included compose file.
+the directory of the included Compose file.

-#### env_file
+#### `env_file`
 `env_file` defines an environment file(s) to use to define default values when interpolating variables
-in the compose file being parsed.
-It defaults to `.env` file in the `project_directory` for the compose
+in the Compose file being parsed.
+It defaults to `.env` file in the `project_directory` for the Compose
 file being parsed.

-`env_file` can be set either to a string or a list of strings when multiple env_file need to be merged
+`env_file` can be set either to a string or a list of strings when multiple environment files need to be merged
-to define project environment.
+to define a project environment.

 ```yaml
 include: